 Different languages and cultural customs require the user interface (UI) to adapt.
 Think about the following while doing Localization:

-- Check for Visual Consistency: Make sure the user interface (UI) is consistent across all localized versions by doing extensive testing.
-This entails examining the text for overflow, alignment, and general style.
+Check for Visual Consistency: Make sure the user interface (UI) is consistent across all localized versions by doing extensive testing.
+This entails examining the text for overflow, alignment, and general style, and ensuring all UI elements are properly localized and displayed.

 3. App Copy Translation